Why Does My Toddler Drool So Much? | District Speech and Language Therapy | Speech Therapist Clinic in Washington DC

 Pediatric dysphagia is a condition which causes trouble swallowing.

-In children with pediatric dysphagia, the process that moves food and liquid from their mouth into their stomach becomes impaired.
+Children with pediatric dysphagia have trouble moving food and liquid from their mouth into their stomach.

-If your child is struggling with pediatric dysphagia, you may notice the following symptoms:
+If your child has pediatric dysphagia, you may notice the following symptoms:

 • Vomiting